Losant/losant-docs/docs/workflows/logic/on-change.md

 ![On Change Node Field To Monitor](/images/workflows/logic/on-change-node-field-to-monitor.png "On Change Node Field To Monitor")

-The field to monitor is a JSON path to a value in the payload.
+The field to monitor is a [payload path](/workflows/accessing-payload-data/#payload-paths) to a value in the payload.
 In the above example, the value of the field `data.color` in the payload is what will be compared across workflow runs.
 If the field does not exist, the value that will be compared against will be `undefined`.

 ### The Type of Change

-There are 7 different ways that a "change" can be defined, and those can be broken into the following 3 groups.
+There are seven different ways that a "change" can be defined, and those can be broken into the following 3 groups.

 #### Equality Comparison